 - a full time custodial sentence.

-The court will look at all the circumstances of your case before deciding which penalty is appropriate.
+However, the court will look at all the circumstances of your case before deciding which penalty is appropriate.

 A criminal defence lawyer with specialised knowledge of sentencing procedure and the law will be able to guide, and assist throughout your sentencing proceedings and ask that the court consider an outcome that is most suitable to your own personal circumstance.